 Web | www.cde.ca.gov/ls/nu/

 YouTube | www.youtube.com/user/cdenutrition

 "We are continually in process of updating all sections of the Geyserville Unified School District website.
 We have a team working on making the site well-designed and accessible for all users.
 This is a large project, even for a smaller-sized district like ours.
 We appreciate your patience as we continue to improve and update the site on a daily basis.
-If any portion of this website remains inaccessible to you, please notify our District Administrative Assistant, Amy White, at email@example.com or by calling (707) 857-3592, Extension 103.
+If any portion of this website remains inaccessible to you, please notify our District Administrative Assistant, Shannon Marckx, at firstname.lastname@example.org or by calling (707) 857-3592, Extension 103.
 We look forward to meeting your expectations and needs, under the guidance and parameters of current, applicable laws, codes and regulations."